 All while I let the latest binge-worthy Netflix show wash over me like a gentle wave.

 Once we’ve run through the bedtime shenanigans and 4 little heads are nestled in their pillows, I am straight up exhausted.
 Like end-of-a-marathon-fall-asleep-where-I’m-standing exhausted (aka MOTHERHOOD).

 But instead of actually taking care of myself and listening to my needs, I’d just waste time.

 My natural response was to push the fatigue aside and feel all the glory of what it’s like to do absolutely nothing for several hours.
 I wanted to relish being awake and not have to be constantly meeting someone else’s needs.

 However, an evening spent in mindless activity (I’m talkin’ to you Netflix) all but guarantees that the next day is going to be rough.
 It means crummy sleep, and a cranky morning once my kids are trying to pry my exhausted body out of bed to make them breakfast.

 Before I even realized how my evenings were impacting my entire day, I realized that I needed to change my morning routines and wake up earlier.
-After reading this book, I transformed my mornings and started to accomplish loads more every day (read about how you can makeover your morning here).
+After reading this book, I transformed my mornings and started to accomplish loads more every day (click here to read about the best morning routine for moms).